bimdata/python-api-client/docs/ModelApi.md

 Create a relation between a 2d model and a storey

 Create a relation between a 2d model and a storey.
-The model type must be one of : ('DWG', 'DXF', 'PDF', 'JPEG', 'PNG')  Required scopes: ifc:write, model:write
+The model type must be one of : ('DWG', 'DXF', 'PDF', 'JPEG', 'PNG', 'PHOTOSPHERE')  Required scopes: ifc:write, model:write

 ### Example